subinglebingle/ESDproject/README.md

 # ESDproject

-This repository contains the code for the Embedded System Design course project.
+This repository contains the code for 'Embedded System Design' course project.

 Our model, based on YOLOv5, detects beverages and triggers a buzzer alarm upon detection.
-We use MediaPipe to recognize faces and hands and set a ROI to improve accuracy.
+We use MediaPipe to recognize hands and set a ROI to improve accuracy.

 This system is expected to be applicable in various environments such as hospitals, public transportation, and libraries.